Etheric Studies Glossary of Terms

 Healing intention is thought to apply more to the avatar’s morphogenic mind (aka body mind or body consciousness)

-Hyperlucidity: A short-term change in behavior marked by the tendency to find phenomena everywhere despite considerable testimony to the contrary by peers.
+Hyperlucidity: A short-term change in behavior marked by a person’s tendency to find phenomena everywhere despite considerable testimony to the contrary from peers.
 The concept comes from occasional reports of odd behavior exhibited by some people when they visit an emotionally charged place (Paris syndrome, Jerusalem syndrome) or experience great beauty (Stendhal syndrome).
 The effect is the experiencer’s mistaken belief in experiencing paranormal phenomena such as reporting voices in recordings when there are none, seeing features in featureless visual media and misattributing thoughts as transcommunication.
 This term is not widely used.

 I